-In the Parallel Discrete Event Simulation, the pessimistic approach suppose that any PDES process can update his local time only when he has received messages on all input ports with dates larger than his local time.
-Therefore, a SC_THREAD modeling the behavior of a module containing an IrqInPort should in principle wait a dated packet on this port before executing instruction and updating the local time.
+In the Parallel Discrete Event Simulation, the pessimistic approach suppose that any PDES process is not allowed to update his local time until he has received messages on all input ports with dates larger than his local time.
+Therefore, a SC_THREAD modeling the behavior of a processor containing an IrqInPort should in principle wait a dated packet on this interrupt port before executing instructions.
 Such behavior would be very inefficient, and could create dead-lock situations.